MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step2-scan-assess.md

 description: Step 2:  Scan and assess Box users using Migration Manager.
 ---

-# Step 2:  Scan and assess Box users
+# Preview - Step 2:  Scan and assess Box users

+>[!Important]
+> This feature is currently in private preview and subject to change without notice.

 Box users are scanned automatically for you.
 Once the scans are complete, download the generated reports and logs to investigate any possible issues that might block your migration.